 The key to effective planning is to evaluate all options, including the negative ones.
 Insurance provides a chance to examine and cover your risks, just as your predictions will contain worst-case situations.
 Here are a few different types of small company insurance to consider.

 Types of business insurance

-Much like home insurance, there are policies to protect business buildings and their contents from theft, fire and some forms of a natural disaster.
-It’s common for a business to have all its assets in one building, so these policies are popular.
+There are policies that protect corporate premises and their contents from theft, fire, and some types of natural disasters, similar to home insurance.
+Because it’s typical for a company to keep all of its assets in one location, these rules are popular.

-Most of us have had motor insurance at some point.
-It works the same for business vehicles, covering loss and damages due to accidents or theft.
-It should include care for injuries and some protection against lawsuits by other drivers.
+Most of us have had automobile insurance at some point in our lives.
+It’s the same for corporate cars, including coverage for loss and damage caused by accidents or theft.
+It should include medical treatment for injuries as well as some protection from other drivers’ lawsuits.